FatimaJHussain/bikesharing/README.md

 * Ride Data by Birth Year: This graphs the average duration of a bike ride, by age (birth year), in the form of area chart.

 # Summary
+Bike ride analysis is performed in detail with various visualizations, such as; trip duration by hour, gender, age and weekdays.
+However, two other plots can be added to make this analysis more comprehensive.
+These plots are added to the dashboard:
+* Subscriber by Gender:This graphs the gender breakdown by subscribers and customers.
+* Trip Duration by User Type: This graphs the average trip duration by various types of users, subscribers or customers.